BitBagCommerce/SyliusInvoicingPlugin/README.md

 We work on amazing eCommerce projects on top of Sylius and Pimcore.
 Need some help or additional resources for a project?
 Write us an email on mikolaj.krol@bitbag.pl or visit [our website](https://bitbag.shop/)! :rocket:

+## Demo

+We created a demo app with some useful use-cases of the plugin!
+Visit [demo.bitbag.shop](https://demo.bitbag.shop) to take a look at it.
+The admin can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.

 ## Installation
 ```bash
 $ composer require bitbag/invoicing-plugin